Mississippi Burning: Filming

 The production then moved to Vaiden, Mississippi to film scenes set in the Carroll County Courthouse, where several courtroom scenes, as well as scenes set in Sheriff Ray Stuckey's office were filmed.
 The production moved to Vicksburg, Mississippi, where the crew filmed a funeral procession.
 On April 11, 1988, the crew filmed a scene set in the Cedar Hill Cemetery.
 From April 15 to April 16, the production moved to the Mississippi River valley to depict the FBI and United States Navy's search for the three civil rights workers.
 The art department recreated a Choctaw Indian Village on the location, based on old photographs.
 On April 23, the crew filmed a scene depicting a Citizens' Councils rally with 750 extras.
 On April 25, the crew returned to Jackson, Mississippi, where an unused building was to recreate a diner that was found in Alabama during location scouting.
 A day later, Hackman and Dafoe filmed their opening scene, in which the characters Anderson and Ward drive to Jessup County, Mississippi.

 On April 27, the production moved to LaFayette, Alabama, for the remainder of filming.
 From April 28 to April 29, Parker and his crew filmed scenes set in Mrs. Pell's home.
 On May 5, the production shot one of the film's final scenes, in which Anderson discovers Mrs. Pell's home trashed.
-On May 13, the crew filmed scenes in a former LaFayette movie theatre, which had now become a tractor tire store.
+On May 13, the crew filmed scenes in a former LaFayette movie theatre.
 The art department restored the theatre's interiors to reflect the time period.
-Filming concluded on May 14, 1988, after the production filmed a Ku Klux Klan speech that is overseen by the FBI.
+Filming concluded on May 14, 1988, with the Ku Klux Klan speech scene.

 Music

-The score was produced, arranged and composed by Trevor Jones; it marked his second collaboration with Parker after Angel Heart.
+The score was produced, arranged and composed by Trevor Jones, his second collaboration with Parker after Angel Heart.
 In addition to Jones's score, the soundtrack features several gospel songs, including "Walk on by Faith" performed by Lannie McBride, "Take My Hand, Precious Lord" performed by Mahalia Jackson and "Try Jesus" performed by Vesta Williams.
 A motion picture soundtrack album was released by the recording labels Antilles Records and Island Records.